moderneinc/moderne-cluster-build-logs/ClusteringWithDocker/README.md

 ### Copy files

-Use the docker cp command: Once you have the container ID or name, you can use the docker cp command to copy the file from the container to your host machine.
+Once you have the container ID or name, you can use the docker cp command to copy the file from the container to your host machine.
 The syntax is:

 ```bash
 docker cp <container_id_or_name>:<path_inside_container> <path_on_host>